Planning Your Treatment

 2) neck skin which is loose but not hanging.

 Neck liposuction can be performed under local anaesthetic and sedation as an outpatient procedure.
 It takes between 30 and 60 minutes.
-Your plastic surgeon will begin by injecting your neck with tumescent fluid (a combination of saline, local anesthetic and epinephrine) to help constrict blood vessels, reduce bleeding and prevent bruising.
+Along with Neck Liposuction and Neck Lift Sydney, your plastic surgeon will begin by injecting your neck with tumescent fluid (a combination of saline, local anesthetic and epinephrine) to help constrict blood vessels, reduce bleeding and prevent bruising.
 Tumescent fluid is not injected until you are temporarily asleep, ensuring that you feel nothing.
 This is followed by making a keyhole incision under the chin to insert the cannula and begin sucking the fat.
 At the end of the procedure, the keyhole will be closed with fine sutures.

 Following the procedure, most find that they can return to work in 1-5 days.
 This is more dependent on bruising than on discomfort.
 You will need to wear a tape on your neck for few days.
 Again, your greatest limitation when returning to work will likely be the presence of bruising.
 Some patients have no bruising; others may bruise for 1-2 weeks.
 Most fall somewhere in between, with about 3-7 days of bruising.
 There is no simple way to predict where you will fall.